 3.2.
-Audit
+Ethics Audit

 Together with our Suppliers we want to create a sustainable and responsible value creation system.
-Our ambition is to meet the best practices of due diligence in terms of compliance with the principles of ethics and other obligations under the Code within the supply chain.
+Our ambition is to meet the best practices of due diligence in terms of compliance with the principles of ethics within the supply chain.